RMaarefdoust/universal/README.md

 > cmake -DBUILD_EDUCATION=OFF -DBUILD_NUMBER_POSITS=ON ..
 ```

-After building, issue the command _make test_ to run the complete test suite of all the enabled components,
-as a regression capability when you are modifying the source code.
-This will take touch all the corners of the code.
+After building, issue the command _make test_ to run the complete test suite of all the enabled components as a regression capability when modifying the source code.
+This will touch all the corners of the code.

 ```text
 > git clone https://github.com/stillwater-sc/universal